pomerium/pomerium/docs/docs/install/readme.md

 - A configured [identity provider]
 - [Docker] and [docker-compose]
 - [TLS certificates]
+  - This document assumes that your local Docker environment does not have a fully qualified domain name (**[FQDN]**) routed to it, and that you followed [Self-signed wildcard certificate] to generate a locally trusted key pair.
+Otherwise, adjust the configurations below to match your certificate solution.

 ## Configure

-### Configuration file

-Create a [configuration file] (e.g `config.yaml`) for defining Pomerium's configuration settings, routes, and access-policies.
+1. Create a [configuration file] (e.g `config.yaml`) for defining Pomerium's configuration settings, routes, and access policies.
 Consider the following example:

-<<< @/examples/config/config.minimal.yaml
+   <<< @/examples/config/config.docker.yaml

-Ensure the `docker-compose.yml` contains the correct path to your `config.yaml`.
+   Keep track of the path to this file, relative to the `docker-compose.yml` file created in the next step. `docker-compose.yml` will need the correct relative path to your `config.yaml`.

-### Autocert Docker-compose
-Ensure you have set up the requisite DNS and port forwarding in [TLS certificates]

-Download the following `docker-compose.yml` file and modify it to:

-- generate new secrets
-- mount your [TLS certificates]
-- mount your `config.yaml` [configuration file]
-- Set `autocert_use_staging` to `false` once you have finished testing

-<<< @/examples/docker/autocert.docker-compose.yml

-Please note that you should use a persistent volume to store certificate data, or you may exhaust your domain quota on Let's Encrypt.

-### Wildcard Docker-compose

-Download the following `docker-compose.yml` file and modify it to:
+1. Create or copy the following `docker-compose.yml` file and modify it to match your configuration, including the correct paths to your `config.yaml` and certificate files:

-- generate new secrets
-- mount your [TLS certificates]
-- mount your `config.yaml` [configuration file]

    <<< @/examples/docker/basic.docker-compose.yml

 ## Run

-Finally, simply run docker compose.
+Run docker compose:

 ```bash
 docker-compose up